Division of Longshore and Harbor Workers' Compensation (DLHWC)

 (c) The term "hostile force or person" means any nation, any subject of a foreign nation, or any other pawn serving a foreign nation (1) engaged in a war against the United States or any of its allies, (2) engaged in armed conflict, whether or not war has been declared, against the United States or any of its allies, or (3) engaged in a war or armed conflict between military forces of any origin in any country in which a person covered by this Act is serving.

-(e) The term "was activities" includes activities directly relating to military operations.
+(e) The term "war activities" includes activities directly relating to military operations.

-(f ) The term "continental United States" mama the States and the District of Columbia
+(f ) The term "continental United States" means the States and the District of Columbia

 SECTION 202.
 DISQUALIFICATION FROM BENEFITS

 No person convicted in a court of competent jurisdiction of any subversive act against the United States or any of its allies, committed after the declaration by the President on May 27, 1941, of the national emergency, shall be entitled to compensation or other benefits under title I, nor shall any compensation be payable with respect to his death or detention under such title, and upon indictment or the filing of an information charging the commission of any such subversive act, all such compensation or other benefits shall be suspended and remain suspended until acquittal or withdrawal of such charge, but upon conviction thereof or upon death occurring prior to final disposition thereof all such payments and all benefits under said title shall be forfeited and terminated.
 If the charge is withdrawn, or there is an acquittal, all such compensation withheld shall be paid to the person or persons entitled thereto